Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 Conversely, if $\gamma$ and $\gamma'$ both appear in the essential support of a simple module $M$, then we can consider the module $N=\mathbb{KLR}(M)$, and grade it so that the highest degree element $m$ appearing in $e(\gamma)N$ or $e(\gamma')N$ has degree 0.
-By symmetry, we may assume this is in $e(\gamma)N$; thus, the lowest degree element of $e(\gamma')N$ has degree $\leq -\sum_{i=1}^{n-1} v_i(v_i-1)$.
+By symmetry, we may assume that this is in $e(\gamma)N$; thus, the lowest degree element of $e(\gamma')N$ has degree $\leq -\sum_{i=1}^{n-1} v_i(v_i-1)$.
 Since $m$ generates $N$, there must be a diagram in $\tT$ sending $m$ to a non-zero element of $e(\gamma')N$ which has degree $\leq -\sum_{i=1}^{n-1} v_i(v_i-1)$.
-This must be the diagram with no dots that connects these idempotents crossing all strands with the same label, and it must be that this diagram has no crossings of strands with the same label.
-This is only possible if $\gamma$ and $\gamma'$ are essentially the same. \end{proof}
+This must be the diagram with no dots that connects these idempotents crossing all strands with the same label.
+This is a lowest degree diagram connecting these idempotents, which has degree $ -\sum_{i=1}^{n-1} v_i(v_i-1)$.
+Thus, if we remove the crossings of strands with the same label, the diagram has degree $0$, and so $\gamma$ and $\gamma'$ are essentially the same. \end{proof}

 If a word is not essential, then we can still use the appearance of nilHecke algebras in its endomorphism algebra to constrain the possible multiplicities of GT weight spaces. \begin{proposition} Assume that $\gamma\in \MaxSpec_{\Z}(\Gamma)$ is non-critical.
 If the word $\Bi$ has a group of $n_1$ consecutive appearances of $i_1$, $n_2$ consecutive appearances of $i_2$, etc. up to $n_p$ consecutive appearances of $i_p$ then the multiplicity $\dim\Wei_{\gamma}(M)$ is divisible by $n_1!\cdots n_p!$ for any GT module $M$. \end{proposition} \begin{proof} Diagrams which only cross strands in the groups discussed define a non-trivial map $NH_{n_1}\otimes \cdots \otimes NH_{n_p}\to e(\gamma)\tT e(\gamma)$, which then induces a module structure on $\Wei_{\gamma}(M)$.
 Since $NH_{n_1}\otimes \cdots \otimes NH_{n_p}$ has a unique graded simple module with dimension $n_1!\cdots n_p!$ so the dimension of any weakly graded module is divisible by this number. \end{proof}